ustice, Statue, Lady Justice, Greek Mythology

 Preparing for Law School

-At this point, you now hold your bachelor’s degree, passed the entrance exam, and have been accepted into law school.
-Getting some real-world experience before you start your law studies will help you academically and later on when you are looking to start your career.
+Now, you hold your bachelor’s degree, have passed the entrance exam, and have been accepted into law school.
+Getting real-world experience before you start your law studies will help you academically and later on when you want to start your career.

 • Find an internship at a law firm